WindowsNotifications/QueryString.NET/README.md

 # QueryString.NET
-A QueryString library for generating and parsing query strings using C#.
+A portable QueryString library for generating and parsing query strings using C#.